fbertsch/mobile-metrics-example/README.md

 ## Scalars.yaml

-There is one additional field.
+There is one additional field, and on changed field name.
 Otherwise, this file follows the format set in [mozilla-central Scalars.yaml](https://dxr.mozilla.org/mozilla-central/rev/tip/toolkit/components/telemetry/Scalars.yaml).

+### `collect_on_channels`

+This replaces `release_channel_collection`, and the allowed values are `release` and `pre-release`.
+Any `release` probes are also recorded on `pre-release`.

 ### `github_issues`